Polymer/old-docs-site/0.5/articles/webview.md

 {: .alert .alert-info }

 Many developers ask us if {{site.project_title}} can be used inside a WebView.
 The answer is **of course**!
 Using {{site.project_title}} in a WebView is no different than creating a standalone web app that runs inside a WebView.
-However, in some cases it's not immediately obvious how to structure and app for WebView development.
+However, in some cases it's not immediately obvious how to structure an app for WebView development.
 This guide walks you through starting a new Android WebView project and tweaking it to work with {{site.project_title}}.
 If you want to also target iOS, see the suggestions under [Writing one app across Web, Android 4.0+, and iOS](#oneapp).

 ## Getting started